7 results for tag: Providence Recovery

 Can Watching Football Teach Me About Recovery?

 There is an addiction treatment method for recovering alcoholics and addicts called Recovery Dynamics.
-It was created by a practical, wise old alcoholic, with some of the best professionals in the field of recovery.
-Recovery Dynamics uses the Twelve Steps of Alcoholic Anonymous as a modality for treatment, not just as an afterthought.
+It was created by a practical, wise old alcoholic with some of the best professionals in the field of recovery.
+Recovery Dynamics uses the Twelve Steps of Alcoholics Anonymous as a modality for treatment, not just as an afterthought.
 There are many excellent exercises in the manual; this is one of my favorites for working with groups of addicts and alcoholics....